How to Create a Subscription Model with Churn Calculation

-This step-by-step tutorial will take you through an example of using Excel to create a Subscription Model with Churn Calculation.
-First, it will show you how to forecast customer acquisition and growth.
-Then, it will introduce you to customer churn and lifetime value and their impact on cash flow and equity returns.
+This step-by-step tutorial will take you through an example of using Microsoft Excel to create a Subscription Model with Churn Calculation.
+First, it shows how to forecast customer acquisition and growth.
+Then, it introduces estimating customer churn and lifetime value and their impact on cash flow and equity returns.

-Download my Subscription Model with Churn Calculation Template to follow the Excel spreadsheet and examples used.
+Download my Subscription Model with Churn Calculation Template to follow the spreadsheet and examples used.

 You can also watch the video version of the tutorial at the end of this post.